BethMatta-NOAA/WGC-age-report-demo/README.md

 # WGC-age-report-demo
-A tentative framework for communicating age data products to end users at the Alaska Fisheries Science Center
+A demo of a tentative framework for communicating age data products to end users at the AFSC